What is Science-A-Thon?

-From October 12-16, 2020, participants will share their #dayofscience, posting photos and videos on social media of their daily routine.
-With nearly 13,000 followers on social media and growing, Science-A-Thon has received over 5 million impressions and archived more than 6,000 posts from around the world.
-Over the years, this event has raised upwards of $70,000 for some of the most high-impact organizations supporting science diversity, including the Earth Science Women’s Network (ESWN), the Society of Women Engineers (SWE), and Girls Who Code!
+During the second week in October, participants share their #dayofscience, posting photos and videos on social media of their daily routine as STEM professionals.
+With over 31,000 followers on social media and counting, Science-A-Thon has received over 19.2 million Tweet impressions and archived more than 12,000 posts from around the world.
+Over the years, this event has raised upwards of $75,000 for some of the most high-impact organizations supporting science diversity, including the Earth Science Women’s Network (ESWN), the Society of Women Engineers (SWE), and Girls Who Code!

 Questions?
 Please visit our FAQ page or contact email@example.com for more information.

 The Science-A-Thon Story